blabla1337/skf-flask/skf/markdown/code_examples/php/1-code_example--File_upload--.md

 			$image = $_FILES['fileToUpload'];
-			//File location ouside of the root
+			//File location outside of the root
 			$uploaddir = 'assets/uploads/';

 			//check extensions
 			$filetype = explode(".", $image['name']);

 			/*
-			For uploading out of intended directory we check the filename if it only contains alpahnumeric value's
+			For uploading out of intended directory we check the filename and verify that it only contains alpahnumeric values.
 			*/
 			if($validated -> inputValidation($filetype[0], "alpanumeric", "invalid filename", "MOD", 2){
 				header('location:/page');